Fast Computation of Isomorphisms Between Finite Fields Using Elliptic Curves

 Hence the problem of computing the polynomial representation of an isomorphism that fixes $\F_q$ is identical to the following root finding problem.\\ \\ \textsc{Isomorphism Problem}: Given monic irreducibles $f(x),g(x) \in \F_q[x]$ of degree $n$, find a root of $f(x)$ in $\F_q(\beta)$ where $\beta \in \overline{\F}_q$ is a root of $g(x)$.\\ \\ There are two input size parameters, namely $n$ and $\log q$.
-Prior to our work, the best known run time was quadratic in $n$ resulting from using \cite[Thm.
-1]{ks} and \cite[Cor.
-7.2]{ku} to find roots in the \textsc{Isomorphism Problem}.
+Prior to our work, the best known run time was quadratic in $n$ resulting from using \cite{ks,ku} to find roots in the \textsc{Isomorphism Problem}.
 We are primarily interested in lowering the run time exponent in $n$.
 Our run time dependence on $\log q$ will be polynomial but not optimized for.
-Here on, all our algorithms are Las Vegas randomized and by run time we mean expected number of bit operations.
-Further, run times are stated using soft $\widetilde{O}$ notation that suppresses $n^{o(1)}$ and $\log^{o(1)} q$ terms.
+Here on, all our algorithms are Las Vegas randomized and by run time we mean expected run time.